lukstafi/ppx_minidebug/README.md

 `ppx_minidebug` can be used as a logging framework: its annotations can be stored permamently with the source code, rather than shyly added for a brief period of debugging.
 To allow this, there needs to be a mechanism of logging levels -- otherwise the system is slowed down too much, or even if performance is not an issue, the user is overwhelmed with the amount of logs. `ppx_minidebug` addresses these issues in a flexible way, by offering restriction of log levels both at compile time and at runtime.

 The `%diagn_` extension points (short for "diagnostic") are tailored for the "logging framework" use-case.
 Within the scope of a `%diagn_` extension point, only explicit logs are generated.
 Therefore, one can freely add type annotations without generating debug logs.
+As a side-effect, `%diagn_` annotations can be used to disable debugging for pieces of code where we need type annotations for code reasons, but do not have serialization/printing functions for the types.

 In the `PrintBox` backend, logs accumulate until the current toplevel log scope is closed.
 This is unfortunate in the logging framework context, where promptly informing the user using the logs might be important.
 To remedy this, `PrintBox_runtime` offers the setting `snapshot_every_sec`.
 When set, if sufficient time has passed since the last output, the backend will output the whole current toplevel log scope.
 If possible, the previous snapshot of the same log scope is erased, to not duplicate information.